Ford Ranger (Americas): Fourth generation (2019)

-Fifth generation (2023)
+Fifth generation (2024)

-The fifth generation in the Americas of the Ranger debuted in November of 2021 and will go on sale in 2023.
-It will feature the Ranger Raptor for the first time.
+The North American fifth generation of the Ranger debuted on May 10, 2023 (after having gone on sale globally in November 2021) and want on sale later the same year.
+However, the ongoing global supply chain crisis has delayed the 2024 Ranger's manufacturing start date several times, and the Ranger's production was halted by the 2023 United Auto Workers strike from mid-September to the end of October.

+The Ranger lineup features a Raptor version for the first time powered by the same 3.0-liter EcoBoost twin-turbocharged gasoline V6 engine from the Explorer ST and Bronco Raptor.

+The 2.3-liter EcoBoost from the previous generation carries over as the truck's base engine, while the 2.7-liter twin-turbo EcoBoost V6 shared with the Bronco and F-150 is available as an optional engine on the XLT and Lariat trims, producing 315 hp; regardless of engine choice, all North American Rangers are mated to the 10R60 10-speed automatic transmission.

+Unlike the previous generation, the P703 Ranger was engineered for the American market from the beginning of its development.
+While the North American Ranger is visually similar to its global counterpart, the third brake light is relocated from the tailgate to the top of the cab, and amber side markers are added to the front quarter panels.

 Variants

 Ford Ranger EV (1998–2002)

 The first battery electric vehicle produced by Ford in North America, the Ford Ranger EV was produced from 1998 to 2002.
 Originally fitted with lead-acid batteries, Nickel metal hydride (NiMH) batteries were introduced for 1999.
-While using the frame of a 4x4 Ranger, the Ranger EV was rear-wheel drive with a rear-mounted driveline.
+While using the frame of a 4×4 Ranger, the Ranger EV was rear-wheel drive with a rear-mounted driveline.
 It is also the only rear-wheel drive American-produced Ford fitted with a de Dion rear suspension.
 Externally, the Ranger EV is primarily distinguished from a standard Ranger by its grille; the Ranger EV has a grille-mounted charging port on the right third of its grille.

 During its production, 1,500 Ranger EVs were produced; as with most electric vehicles of the 1990s, it was offered exclusively through lease.
-While most fleet-leased Ranger EVs were returned to Ford after the end of the lease and dismantled, some Ranger EVs leased by individuals were purchased and remain in use.
+While most fleet-leased Ranger EVs were returned to Ford after the end of the lease and dismantled, some Ranger EVs leased by individuals were purchased and may remain in use but there is no available data.